rorymcgit/honeycomb-tv-tech-test/README.md

 ### API

 To create an order, a discount must first be instantiated.
 If no arguments are provided on instantiation, the default parameters are used.

+`material = Material.new('WNP/SWCL001/010')`
+`discount = Discount.new`
+`order = Order.new(material, discount)`

-The arguments should be provided in the following order:
+For a custom discount, the arguments should be provided in the following order:
     - bulk discount threshold
     - bulk reduction percentage
     - multiple delivery threshold
     - discounted express price

-`material = Material.new('WNP/SWCL001/010')`
-`discount = Discount.new`
-`order = Order.new(material, discount)`

-For a custom discount:
 `big_discount = Discount.new(20, 50, 1, 12)`
 As above, the discount instance is passed into the instantiation of Order as its second argument.
 `big_discounted_order = Order.new(material, big_discount)`